moeinoddin/Java-Course-Summary-Notes/Markdown_boostnote/strings.md

 boolean ifContain = s.'contains'(char[] c / String s);

-s.'trim()' - the same string without any whitespaces
+s.'trim()' - the same string without any whitespaces at 'beginning or end'

 ```